ab-cio/anagram/README.md

 * File containing a list of unique lowercase words, one per line.

 ## Design
-The `AnagramFinder` class has a one-time initialization cost of finding and caching the anagrams of all words.
-As such, the class is optimized for fast lookups of anagrams of _multiple_ individual words.
+The anagram finder is designed with a one-time initialization cost of finding and caching the anagrams of all words.
+As such, it is optimized for fast lookups of anagrams of _multiple_ individual words.

 ## Usage